microsoft/genaiscript/packages/whitepaper/gptools-wp.1pager.md

 ### What is new in your approach, and why do you think it will be successful?

-Our approach separates scripts into two related parts: a generic reusable _gptool_ and a natural language _gpspec_ that instantiates the gptool in a particular context.
+Our approach separates scripts into two related parts: a generic reusable _genaiscript_ and a natural language _gpspec_ that instantiates the genaiscript in a particular context.
 This allows for modularity, reuse, and easier understanding by non-developers.
 We believe this approach will be successful because it combines the power of AI with human oversight and understanding.

 ### Who cares?
 If you are successful, what difference will it make?